 This report provides information about Truist's capital structure, capital adequacy, risk exposures, RWA, and risk management framework.
-It should be read in conjunction with Truist's Annual Report on Form 10-K for the year ended December 31, 2021 and Quarterly Report on Form 10-Q for the period ended September 30, 2022 and the Consolidated Financial Statements for Bank Holding Companies - Form FR Y-9C for the period ended September 30, 2022.
-Truist's SEC filings are located on its website at ir.truist.com/sec-filings.
+It should be read in conjunction with Truist's Annual Report on Form 10-K for the year ended December 31, 2022 and Quarterly Report on Form 10-Q for the period ended June 30, 2023 and the Consolidated Financial Statements for Bank Holding Companies - Form FR Y-9C for the period ended June 30, 2023.
+Truist's SEC filings are located on its website at ir.truist.com/sec-filings and Truist's other regulatory reports are located on its website at ir.truist.com/other-filings.